realm/realm-cocoa-converter/README.md

-# Realm ConvertKit
+# Realm Converter

-Realm ConvertKit is an open source software framework with the goal of making it easy for developers to bring data from a variety of different container formats into Realm, and back out again.
+Realm Converter is an open source software utility framework to make it easier to get data both in and out of Realm.
 It has been built in Swift, but can also be easily utilized in Objective-C projects.

-It is still in heavy development, and new formats will be added to it over time.
+It is still in heavy development, with refinements and new formats being added to it over time.

+## Technical Requirements

+OS X 10.9 and above.

 ## Features